 MESSENGER is a scientific investigation of the planet Mercury, the least explored terrestrial planet.
 Understanding Mercury and how it was formed is essential to understanding the other terrestrial planets and their evolution.
 Mercury has been visited by only one other spacecraft, Mariner 10, so we know little more than its average density (the second greatest of all the planets), the composition of its atmosphere (thinnest of the terrestrial planets), the fact that it possesses a global magnetic field, and its extreme variations in temperature.
-MESSENGER will serve to lift some of the uncertainty about this innermost planet of our solar system.
+Data from MESSENGER will serve to lift some of the uncertainty about this innermost planet of our solar system.

 The goals of the MESSENGER mission are to answer these questions: